waldesem/Web-Personal-DB/README.md

 ### Installation

-To use this project, you will need to have Python 3.14 or higher.
+To use this project, you will need to have Python 3.14 version.
 For installiing the required Python packages run commands:

 ```